 Deviated septum snoring is caused when the nose tissue is pushed to one side thus creating an uneven flow of air through the nostrils.
 While the cause for a deviated septum may be the result of a broken nose, many people have a deviated septum because of genetics that influence the makeup of their nose.
 Having a deviated septum does not necessarily mean that you will snore.
 In fact, nearly 80% of people have some degree of uneven balance of tissue within their nose.
 However, if you snore regularly, a deviated septum may be the reason.

 How Can You Tell If Your Deviated Septum is Causing Snoring

 It may not be easy to know whether or not you have a deviated septum causing snoring, after all, the inside of your nose is not visible.
 However, there are few signs that may indicate that you do have an uneven airflow due to the makeup of your nose.
 Such deviated septum symptoms are: regular nose bleeds, constant nasal congestion, a feeling of uneven breathing capabilities of the nose, frequent sinus infections.
-While these symptoms may be included in a variety of other health problems, they can also indicate that you have a deviated septum.
+While these symptoms may be included in a variety of other health problems and suggest that snoring is bad for your health, they can also indicate that you have a deviated septum.

 When a Deviated Septum Does Not Cause Snoring

 Some people with slight nasal deviation may not experience any problems.
 A slight deviation may not cause a serious enough blockage for people to produce a snoring sound.
 If that is the case, then you are certainly one of the lucky ones.
 In some instances surgery is required in order to move the nasal tissue back to the center of the nose in order to allow the person to breathe evenly.